H-E-L-P/dmu_products/dmu28/readme.md

 The files in data are:

-- 'HELP_final_results.fits'
 - 'pcigale.ini' a configuration file for cigale

+- 'HELP_final_results.fits'- file with the main physcial parameters estimated based on SEDfitting

-- 'SEDs' folder which contains all best models for given catalogue
+- 'SEDs' - folder which contains all best models for given catalogue

 -------------------------------------------------------------------------------